athomasoriginal/clojurescript-30/34-calendar-fun/README.md

 You may notice when I write my functions that produce HTML like `event-card` and `time-option` they are functions that return strings.
 Inside of the strings is HTML.
 It looks gnarly because of the escape characters (`\`) and concatenation, but when I send that to the the browser, it will render as HTML.

-Now while you could continue doing this, Clojure has provided a few libraries that can make writing HTML in our code a little more pleasent to work with:
+Now while you could continue doing this, the Clojure community has provided a few libraries that can make writing HTML in our code a little more pleasent to work with:

 >  Side note:  This is tantamount to writing `JSX` or using `createElement` in React.
 If you are using Reagenent, they actually use a similar DSL as Hiccup under the hood.

 These libraries are called [hiccup](https://github.com/weavejester/hiccup) and [hiccups](https://github.com/teropa/hiccups).
-The difference between the two is that `hiccup` is meant to be used in Clojure, whereas `hiccups` is meant to be used in clojurescript.
+The difference between the two is that `hiccup` is meant to be used in CLJ, whereas `hiccups` is meant to be used in CLJS.

-In addition to making it easier to write HTML in CLJ/S, with string we run into the following issues:
+In addition to making it easier to write HTML in CLJ/S, when we write the functions with strings instead of something like hiccup/s we run into the following issues:

 * With strings it is easy to make mistakes
 * With strings it is difficult to read
 * With strings it is difficult to maintain

 The following is a little comparison of what it looks like before and after we implemented hiccup:

+**before**

 ```clojure
 (defn event-card